Volkswagen e-up! (2019-2022) performance, top speed & motor

 In This Review

-- 4Electric motor, drive & performance - currently readingThe Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size
+- 4Performance, motor & drive - currently readingThe Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size and intended use